basho/basho_docs/source/languages/en/riak/dev/using/data-types.md

 ## Setting Up Buckets to Use Riak Datatypes

-In order to use Riak datatypes, you must do so by
+In order to use Riak datatypes, you must create a [[bucket type|Using Bucket Types]] that sets the `datatype` bucket parameter to either `counter`, `map`, or `set`.

-Setting up a bucket to store specific data types:
+The following would create three bucket types for three datatypes:

 ```bash
 riak-admin bucket-type create map_bucket '{"props":{"datatype":"map"}}'